RobertGawron/GammaSpectrometer/Simulation/LTspice/README.md

 Notes:

-* It works on Windows and macOS natively but can be launched on Linux using Wine as well.
+* LTspice works on Windows and macOS natively but can be launched on Linux using Wine as well.
 * Maybe KiCad could be used as well (it has a simulation option in recent releases), but since LTspice is an industry standard, I will stick to it.

 ## Project Structure